 - During the daytime in March, the sun can be scorching hot.
 Take and apply high SPF sunscreen along with sunglasses to protect your skin and eyes.

-- In case of emergencies or AMS, always reach out for help from the guide or the team leader.
+- In case of emergencies or Acute Mountain Sickness, always reach out for help from the guide or the team leader.

 - Keep buffer days in case of any delays or unplanned situation.

 The Manaslu Circuit trek is the best-recommended trek during March.
 The weather is pleasant with spectacular clear views of the mountains.